-International students applying to The University of Tennessee at Martin must present evidence of a minimum TOEFL score of 500 (paper/pencil) or 173 (computer based) or above and the equivalent of at least a C+ average in high school.
+International students applying to The University of Tennessee at Martin must present evidence of a minimum TOEFL score of 61 (internet-based) or above and the equivalent of at least a C+ average in high school.
 (See "Undergraduate Admission Procedures and Requirements" section for instructions for international students.)
 Students who have a score below that level must study in the Intensive English Language Program until that score is obtained or until they have satisfactorily completed Level 6 of the English Program.
 Applicants must also furnish evidence of financial responsibility, submit immunization records, and have a complete physical examination before arriving at the university.

-Applications and other forms and information may be obtained by writing to: Director, International Programs, International Programs Suite, 144 Gooch Hall, The University of Tennessee at Martin, Martin, Tennessee 38238.
+Applications and other forms and information may be obtained by writing to: International Admissions, International Programs Suite, 144 Gooch Hall, The University of Tennessee at Martin, Martin, Tennessee 38238.